Historical Notes

 Sid Hinchliffe

-Sydney's daughter, Joan Kastendick, put a message in the guestbook to say that she was pleasantly surprised to find her dad's picture on this page.
-As regards the dog, Joan said: 'The dog in the Winterbottoms picture is Badger, not Bitsa.
-There were two Bitsas but they were gold and white.
-The second one was the niece of the first.
-Badger came from a farm behind Wortley, but I can’t remember the year.'
+Sydney's daughter, Joan Kastendick, sent a message that she was pleasantly surprised to find her dad's picture on this page.
+As regards the dog, Joan said: 'The dog in the Winterbottom's picture is Badger' which came from a farm behind Wortley, but I can’t remember the year.'
+Sidney bred dahlias on an island in the river Don by Winterbottom's and named one after his dog.
+There had also been two other gold and white dogs called 'Bitsa'.